Optimizing SPION Labeling for Single-Cell Magnetic Microscopy

-In order to characterize the iron mass on cells and thus assess the labeling effectiveness, we used human colorectal cancer cells (HT29 line).
-They were prepared for magnetic measurements via a surface-targeted labeling strategy using sequential incubations: first with a primary anti-EpCAM antibody, then a biotinylated secondary antibody, and finally with streptavidin-coated SPIONs.
 We prepared various concentrations of the SPION solution (\SI{1}{\milli\gram\per\milli\liter}) by diluting it with DI water (1:50 SPION Solution/DI, 1:25 SPION Solution/DI, 1:10 SPION Solution/DI, 1:5 SPION Solution/DI and 1:1 SPION Solution/DI) for the magnetic field measurements, in order to produce varying labeling strengths.
 The labeled cells were subsequently immobilized on coverslips by cytocentrifugation and fixed with paraformaldehyde.
 This produces a somewhat homogeneously spread distribution of individual cells across the microscope coverslip.
-Successful cell surface labeling was confirmed by fluorescence microscopy, visualizing the SPIONs indirectly via Cy5-biotin binding and counterstaining nuclei with DAPI staining, prior to mounting for magnetic measurements as depicted in \autoref{fig:1}c (see \hyperref[suppl:prep]{SI} for more details).
+Successful cell surface labeling was confirmed by fluorescence microscopy, visualizing the SPIONs indirectly via Cy5-biotin binding and counterstaining nuclei with DAPI staining, prior to mounting for magnetic measurements as depicted in \autoref{fig:1}c (see \hyperref[suppl:prep]{SI} for more a more detailed description of the sample preparation process).

-After sample preparation, the cells are mounted on the NV center layer using NOA61 optical adhesive.
+After sample preparation, the cells are mounted on the NV center layer of the diamond.
+Due to the inverted geometry of our experiment the sample has to be fixed reversibly to the diamond.
+To provide a higher throughput, we opted to glue the sample with an optical adhesive to the diamond surface instead of centrifuging the cells directly on the diamond surface.
+This is in part done because the centrifuged cells tend to peel off of the surface and the optical adhesive can be fully removed via chemical cleaning.
 To mitigate sample tilt and stand-off introduced by the viscosity of the adhesive, we used a home-built mechanism to gently press the diamond and the cell sample together with a controlled pressure to mitigate variations in the resulting cell distance to the sensing layer between sample runs.
 After pixel-wise evaluation of the magnetic field strength across the FoV, we subtract the quadratic magnetic background resulting from inhomogeneities in the bias field, as illustrated in \autoref{fig:1}d.
-Removal of the bias field reveals the distinct magnetic dipole signature of individual cells labeled with SPIONs, as seen in the inset of \autoref{fig:1}d.
+Removal of the background field $B_0$ reveals the distinct magnetic dipole signature of individual cells labeled with SPIONs, as seen in the inset of \autoref{fig:1}d.